podpolkovnik/ht_client_server/README.md

 ```
 ### Examples
 Insert, update, delete and read a key-value pair into/from Remote Hash Table
-#### 1. Using python Remote Hash Table API create the python project:
+#### 1. Using python Remote Hash Table API create the python project
 ``` Python
 # main.py
 from api import RemoteHashTable